wvibe/vibe_coding/docs/utils/converter_voc2yolo.md

     --tags <TAGS> \
     [--voc-root /path/to/VOC] \
     [--output-root /path/to/output] \
-    [--skip-difficult]
+    [--sample-count N] \
+    [--seed <SEED>]
 ```

 - `--years`, `--tags`, `--voc-root`, `--output-root`: Similar to `voc2yolo_images.py`.
-- `--skip-difficult`: (Optional flag) If set, objects marked as 'difficult' in the XML will not be included in the output label files.
+- `--sample-count`: (Optional) Randomly sample N images *total* across all specified splits.
+If not set, processes all images.
+- `--seed`: (Optional) Seed for random sampling (default: 42).

 ### Logic

 1. Parses arguments.
 2. Determines VOC root and output root paths.
+3. Parses comma-separated lists for years and tags.
-3. Reads image IDs for the specified year/tag combinations (from `ImageSets/Main/<tag>.txt`).
+4. Collects image IDs for each year/tag combination (from `ImageSets/Main/<tag>.txt`).
+5. Optionally applies random sampling across all collected IDs if `--sample-count` is specified.
-4. For each image ID:
+6. For each image ID:
     - Constructs the path to the corresponding XML file (`VOCdevkit/<YEAR>/Annotations/<id>.xml`).
     - Parses the XML using `parse_voc_xml` from `voc2yolo_utils` to get image dimensions and object list (`name`, `bbox`, `difficult`).
     - Constructs the output label file path using `get_output_detect_label_dir` from `voc2yolo_utils`: `<output_root>/detect/labels/<tag><year>/<id>.txt`.
     - Creates the output subdirectory if needed.
+    - Checks if output file already exists.
+If so, skips it and increments skipped count.
     - Initializes an empty list for label lines.
     - For each object extracted from the XML:
-        - If `--skip-difficult` is set and the object is difficult, continue to the next object.
         - Get the class name and look up its index using `VOC_CLASS_TO_ID`.
         - Get the bounding box `[xmin, ymin, xmax, ymax]`.
         - Convert the box coordinates to YOLO format (`center_x`, `center_y`, `width`, `height`) and normalize them using the image dimensions.
         - Format the YOLO label line: `<class_index> <cx_norm> <cy_norm> <w_norm> <h_norm>`.
         - Add the formatted line to the list.
     - Write all formatted label lines to the output `.txt` file.
-5. Reports summary statistics.
+7. Reports summary statistics including success, skipped (already existing), and failed counts.

 ### Input